kkraoj/gee_subset/README.md

 ```
 The function is called gee_subset().
 Consult the script for correct parameter naming conventions.
 Currently minimum error trapping is provided.

-###  To timeshift queried data from UTM to local time zone
+###  To timeshift
-Refer to script shift_time.py
+The output gee_subset.py is a .csv file for each location.
+Each .csv file contains a columns called 'date' which contains the date and time of satellite observation in UTM format.
+To change this UTM time to that of local timezone refer to script shift_time.py.
 The script accepts gee_subset.py's output in pandas dataframe and adds a column called 'obs_date_local' for each row.

 ## Data format